 Monitoring and communicating

 Parents often want to treat their adolescents as adults to encourage them and prepare them for adulthood.
 But the reality is: they aren’t adults yet and they still need to be parented!
 Parental knowledge of youth daily activities3 is one of the most important factors that determine if they will become involved in underage drinking and how much they may drink.
 When parents know what their children are up to, they tend to start drinking at a later age and they drink less.
-The idea of monitoring your teenager can seem like a daunting and difficult task, but it can be as easy as being involved in their interests and hobbies, having the internet access in a central area of the house or asking you child to invite their friends over to your house, so you can get to know them.
+The idea of monitoring your teenager can seem like a daunting and difficult task, but it can be as easy as being involved in their interests and hobbies or asking you child to invite their friends over to your house, so you can get to know them.

 Communication with your child is also important.
 Let them know that you are always ready and willing to talk and listen.
 Ask them open-ended questions and encourage them to share their thoughts, feeling and opinions about a range of topics, including alcohol.
 This can show your child that value what they think.
 It will encourage them to be honest and say what they mean, not what they think you want to hear.